rlwhitcomb/utilities/README.md

 - can we iterate over the (already processed) command line, and get back "this is an option" or "this is a non-option string" for each position, and then we can choose to process the options positionally or ignore cuz they have already been done....
 Need a way to reset to defaults if positionally is being done.
 - some kind of functional interface (Runnable or Callable)? or Predicate for custom validation, or additional processing
 - ?? should we just do that for validation?
 Validator interface "boolean isValid(Object input)" ...info/.../validation package, with Validator interface, and custom implementations (such as IntValidator, FloatValidator, etc. CharsetValidator
+- How do the new interfaces fit in with this scheme (ChoiceEnum)?

 ### Unit Test ideas
-- Need InitializationTask test: make a long progressive calculation, with an atomic result.
-Wait on the init task to finish, test the result to make sure the task actually finishes.
+- Need a way to compare canon files (expected results) with actuals (have used "diff-match-patch" in the past).
+- Incorporate CSVTest once that is ready.
+- Make a test harness facility that can take a test description file and drive the tests.